Ashes: England's James Vince makes 83 before Australia rally in first Test

 Hampshire's Vince averaged only 19 when he played seven Tests in 2016, so was something of a surprise selection when recalled for this tour to fill England's problem number three position.

+While Cook and Root - the two most established members of England's batting line-up - managed 17 runs between them, Vince and Stoneman showed commendable composure on their Ashes debuts.

-Arriving in only the third over, he looked much more assured than in his previous attempt at Test cricket, showing the good judgement that has previously eluded him.
+Arriving with England 2-1, 26-year-old Vince looked much more assured than in his previous attempt at Test cricket, showing the good judgement that has previously eluded him.

 Whenever Australia's pace bowlers went too full, he played his trademark drives, scoring heavily through the covers and point.